db-group-mimic-III/mimic-iii/sepsis_summary.md

 ;
 ```
 #### Drugs to suspect infection
-We filted antibiotic use by the two delivery rountes that are standard for sepis patients.
+We filtered antibiotic use by the two delivery rountes that are standard for sepis patients.
 ```SQL
 select distinct NDC, drug
 from PRESCRIPTIONS